rmb938/open-source-north/but-we-have-aws-at-home/slides.md

 ---
 ---
 # Step CA - Security Hardware
-We need to security store the CA keys
+We need to security store the CA keys.
+In a notepad, on a train, in a box with a fox?

 The enterprise way is to store your Certificate Authority keys on an HSM (Hardware Security Module).
 The good ones are over $600, you need at least two, and they are hard to buy as a normal consumer.

-There are cheap alternatives like the [NitroKey HSM](https://shop.nitrokey.com/shop/nkhs2-nitrokey-hsm-2-7#attr=) but documentation is poor.
+There are cheap alternatives like the [NitroKey HSM](https://shop.nitrokey.com/shop/nkhs2-nitrokey-hsm-2-7#attr=) but documentation is poor and getting it in the USA can be difficult.

 What about Yubikeys?
 They are small, cheap, and have good documentation.
 They aren't made for this specific usecase but we can make it work and it'll still be secure.
 No keys should touch and filesystem.